directus/v8-archive/docs/guide/README.md

 ### `mail`

-A list of key-value (array) of mail configurations, only `default` key is supported at the moment.
+A list of key-value-pairs (array) of mail configurations, Currently only `default` key is supported.
 Each value must have at least the following information:

 | name          | Description   |
 | ------------- | ------------- |